codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 codefresh runner init --token <my-token>
 ```

-After you answer some basic questions the wizard will proceed with the installation.
+After you answer some basic questions, the wizard will proceed with the installation.

 {% include image.html
   lightbox="true"